 Sitting at a desk for hours on end can be uncomfortable and lead to plenty of discomfort.
 When getting an office chair, it’s important to consider comfort along with other factors like price, size, etc. With so many options available, how do you choose which office chair is right for you?
 The good news is that we have already done the homework.
-Here are some of the best office chairs for your home office in 2020.
+Here are some of the best office chairs for those working from home in 2021.

 Best Overall – Steelcase Series 1

 When it comes to comfort, style and cost, the best integration of all three falls to the Steelcase Series 1.
 Boasting Steelcase’s “LiveBack” technology, the Series 1 chair contours and supports your back all day long.
 The chair itself is relatively unassuming, but that ends up being a good thing.
 The style is just right to fit into nearly any home office aesthetic without distracting.
 The mesh backrest is comfortable and remains cool throughout the day thanks to increased breathability.

 Even without layers and layers of padding, mesh backs have more than proved their worth, and the Series 1 is proof of that point.
 Adjustable soft arm caps allow for easy movement to help you find your perfect fit along with height and depth settings.
 At just under $400 on Amazon, the Steelcase isn’t inexpensive, but given how much use it will get, the cost is well worth it.
 That it comes in a multitude of styles and colors is just a bonus.